realworldocaml/book/book/testing/README.md

 connecting three operations:

 - `Int.sign`, which computes a `Sign.t` representing the sign of an integer, either `Positive`, `Negative`, or `Zero`
 - `Int.neg`, which negates a number
 - `Sign.flip`, which, flips a `Sign.t`, i.e., mapping `Positive` to
   `Negative` and vice-versa.

-The invariant is simply that the sign of the negation of an integer `x` is the flip of the sign of `x`.
+The invariant we want to check is that the sign of the negation of any integer `x` is the flip of the sign of `x`.

-Here's one way of implementing this test as a property test.
+Here's a simple implementation of this test.

 ```ocaml file=examples/correct/manual_property_test/test.ml
 open!
 Base